timabell/firefox-link-copier/README.md

 3. Click "This Firefox"
 4. Click "Load Temporary Add-on"
 5. Select the `manifest.json` file from the `src/` folder

+[Installing the xpi is not permitted in the standard firefox builds](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox?as=u&utm_source=inproduct#firefox:linux:fx139) (i.e from the github releases).

 ## Usage